Skip to content

 CLL Goal-9: Through their explorations, play, and social interactions, children use writing and drawing as means of communication.

-Make random marks with safe, simple writing tools with the support of a caregiver.
+Make random marks with safe, simple writing tools with the support of an adult.

 CLL Goal-10: Through their explorations, play, and social interactions, children grow in their understanding of letters and writing skills.